supercorp-13/CSC4710Fall2023Project/README.md

 + Contact Information

 # About the Project
-The DM Tree Cutting Service page is a web project integrating Eclipse, Apache Tomcat, and mySQL.
+The David Smith Tree Cutting Service page is a web project integrating Eclipse, Apache Tomcat, and mySQL.
 We used SQL, Java, Javascript to build this website.

 # How to run Project
 ### To run the project, begin by making sure you have: